 2. Sex Work Has Hierarchies…

 When she finally broke down and admitted she was a stripper who dated bouncers (both were key facts that clearly broke up previous relationships), I was initially shocked.
 She knew all the artist lingo, but I was noticing subtle signs that she never actually worked as a freelance visual artist.
+She never worked a day of her life outside the strip club – she depended on men for money for a living, and that was just her life.

 I asked her about her actual career, and for the sake of continuity, I’m including information from throughout our relationship, as time helped decipher what was real and false from her stories.